andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 Note:
 Knowing about all the various models is one thing.

-When you're doing work this complex, at this scale, knowing how they inter-relate, interact, and (possibly) overlap is the _big_ thing.
+When you're doing any software development work this complex, at this scale and in aprallel, knowing how they inter-relate, interact, and (possibly) overlap is the _big_ thing.

-We've discussed a little about the unsuccessful attempt to distill out a core - the case of Case.
+We already discussed the unsuccessful attempt to distill out a core - the case of "a Case is a Case".

+What might be a better solution?
+How might we find it?

-Remember; this was a very process-intensive environment, where our things (Cases) pass through a lot of organisations and hands.
+Remember; this was a very process-intensive environment, where our things (Cases) pass through multiple organisations and hands.

-Discovering the spine / the armature of the domain as a whole turns out to be fundamental in this.
+Discovering the spine or the "armature" of our solutionvas a whole turned out to be fundamental in this.

+And the way to find it?
 Going *end-to-end* helped us _a lot_.

-NEAR ENEMY: When modelling, don't lose the bigger picture.

-@andrewharmelaw - how did we solve the problems / defeat the enemy?
+NEAR ENEMY: Just because one big-idea is wrong, doesn't mean you can get away without one.

 ---

-## PROCESS0-NOT-DATA, CORE-DOMAIN
+## PROCESS-NOT-DATA, CORE-DOMAIN

 Note:
 "A Case is a case is a case" [AHL]